ambercaravalho/homelab/macos/README.md

 macOS sucks and should never be used as a server platform. _That being said_, I've picked it as my OS of choice.

-Let's just say this was purposeful because of its [excellent performance per watt](https://www.jeffgeerling.com/blog/2024/m4-mac-minis-efficiency-incredible) stats and call it a day.
+_Let's just say this was purposeful because of its [excellent performance per watt](https://www.jeffgeerling.com/blog/2024/m4-mac-minis-efficiency-incredible) stats and call it a day._

-### In no particular order, here are some config docs:
+## Config Docs:

 - [AltServer Sideloading](/macos/altserver/README.md)
 - [Brew Package Manager](/macos/brew/README.md)